hankbao/libreboot/www/news/formalised-structure.md

 purely political and technical levels, the answer is a resounding "yes".
 We share the mission of spreading free software.
 Our communities overlap.
 Most of the Libreboot community uses GNU software, and much of GNU uses libreboot.
-Technically, the tighter itnegration is useful.
+Technically, the tighter integration is useful.
 Politically, closer ties will strengthen both of our projects.
 But this is neither completely a political or technical question -- it is a human one.